PROFESSIONAL EMAIL SIGNATURES | For Outlook, Office 365, OWA, Gmail, iPhone / iPad, Mac Mail & More

 The proliferation of do-it-yourself email signatures found in many companies today isn't just brand-neutral, it's brand-negative!

 Because professional email signatures are (seemingly) so easy to create, people typically make their own.
 This is like saying to a new-hire, "Here's our logo, go make yourself a business card."
 Ridiculous, right?

 Additionally, there's an enormous misconception by non-technical computer users that what an email message looks like as you click SEND is what it will look like to the recipient.
 Wrong!
 Every email message, the body and the signature, is actually a small HTML computer program that gets transmitted from one computer to another (or smartphone or tablet).
 The device that receives this program then reads the HTML and displays the email message based on its interpretation of the HTML instructions it's received.
 The better the HTML you send, the more reliably it will appear on the myriad of email programs and devices in use by recipients.
 There's no promise of perfection, but by sending strong HTML your results will be very good.

 The result of the DIY approach is a hodge-podge collection of mismatched professional email signatures that perform sub-optimally, and sometimes miserably.
 As I said, this is not brand-neutral, it's brand-negative.

 Why Such a Problem?

 If you were to be hired by a new company, the chances are slim that you'd even think to ask about a corporate email signature.
-Conversely, you'd likely be surprised to discover that they didn't issue business cards.
-So, here we have two things, quite similar in nature, one having little perceived value, the other being a basic of business essential.
+Conversely, you'd be dumbfounded to discover that they didn't issue business cards.
+So, here we have two things, quite similar in nature, one having little perceived value, the other being one of the most basic of professional essentials.

 A full-featured professional email signature meets the following requirements: